Yes, we have business liability insurance coverage with Liberty Mutual Insurance.

 Red - Electric

-What's Below will use Green for cavern edges and Blue for the water edges (if there is water in the cavern.)
-If there is water sensed in a sewer pipe we will include a blue marker with the green.
+What's Below will use White for cavern edges and Green for the water edges (if there is water in the cavern.)

 We would prefer not to be in rain or snow for safety reasons.
 We will not work with lightening or heavy ice conditions.
 However, we have been known to work in sloppy conditions.
 Our equipment works in rainy or snowy conditions with the same results as dry weather.